marcinnajder/misc/2023_02_28_clojure_for_js_developers/readme1.md

 ```

 In general, functions like `map, filter, reduce` working with collections were introduced by Lisp and there are the part of standard library.
 We will implement them from scratch, that's way imported functions from powerseq are named with `_` postfix.
 The standard `throw` keyword in JS a statement (not expression - it's not returning any value), that's way function `throww` was introduced - calling a function is an expression.
 JavaScript and Lisp are dynamic.
 It's very easy to pass a function argument with invalid data type and  `wrongArgType` function helps tracking such mistakes.
 It's
 a little magical, it always throws an error with message text including the name of function calling our `wrongArgType`.

-## Global variables
+## Syntax, global variables, builtin types

+Not many programming languages support something like "global state" or "environment".
+It's like a map of variables available everywhere in code where we can add, remove, change and access any variables at any time.

 ```scheme
 (def first-name "marcin")